LalithShiyam/QIMP-tools/PANDA/Readme.md

 1) Launch the matlab file "convertDicomtoNii.m" to convert Dicom in Nifti format.
 All images in this study are produced with a PET/MRI-Siemens Biograph mMR.
 Frames dimensions are 344x344x127.

-2) Place low-dose frames in "Data_folder/volumes" folder and high-dose frames in "Data_folder/labels" folder.
-Be sure that low/high dose frames are correctly paired in the two folders.
+2) Place early-frames in "Data_folder/volumes" folder and late-frames in "Data_folder/labels" folder.
+Be sure that early/late frames are correctly paired in the two folders.

 3) Launch the pipeline for training and testing dataset (example):
 ```console